ufs-community/ufs-srweather-app/docs/UsersGuide/source/CodeReposAndDirs.rst

 ``EXPTDIR=/path-to/ufs-srweather-app/../expt_dirs/${EXPT_SUBDIR}`` is created, where ``EXPT_SUBDIR``
 is specified in the ``config.sh`` file.
 The contents of the ``EXPTDIR`` directory, before the workflow is run, is shown in :numref:`Table %s <ExptDirStructure>`.

+NOTE DOM 20220227 better to say "Tracers" instead of "Scalar fields in the table below", to be consistent with section 5.7 (also makes more sense)

 .. _ExptDirStructure: